 It is the most common market activity in any financial market.
 This basically involves betting against the future price movement and taking positions accordingly.
 It is a risky activity involving buying the underlying asset and then betting on its price.
 Earning a big profit is the driving force for speculative activities.

 For example, an investor expects the price of a share to drop going ahead.
 Thus, to profit from this, the investor will short sell the share now and buy later when the price drops.

 Arbitrage is also a profit-making activity by taking advantage of the price volatility in the different financial markets.
 Arbitrageurs earn a profit using the price difference resulting in investment between the two markets.
-Or, we can say they buy an asset at less price in one market and sell in another at a higher price.
+Or, we can say they buy an asset at less price in one market and sell it in another at a higher price.
 For example, buying a share for $100 in the cash market and selling it at $102 in the future market.